lluppesms/azdo.cicd.course/Labs/lab1/lab1.md

 ---

-## 1.4 Use the Assistant to Add Tasks
+## Exercise 1.4: Use the Assistant to Add Tasks

 Now that we have a better understanding of where to find what, we are going to extend our pipeline a bit.